mrinalkumarjha/MicroserviceWithDotNet/README.md

 	Build the basket api. now you can see client generated c# file inside obj > Debug > Net5.0 > DiscountGrpc.cs.
 	Inside this class we have all method available like getdiscount...

+	Now to encapsulate grpc class create new class DiscountGrpcService.cs in basket.API.